Live at Yankee Stadium (Billy Joel video)

 Billy Joel: Live at Yankee Stadium is the fourth video album by American singer-songwriter Billy Joel.
 It was recorded during two concerts of the Storm Front Tour at Yankee Stadium in New York City on June 22 and 23, 1990.
 It was televised on September 2, 1990, released on VHS later that year, and released on DVD in late 2000.
 The video album was certified Platinum by the RIAA.

+Joel’s two performances at Yankee Stadium on June 22 and 23, 1990 were part of the Storm Front Tour.
+The concerts were filmed over two nights using 16 mm film and recorded for a planned television and home video release.

 Chapter listing

 All songs written by Billy Joel, except "Shout" (Isley Brothers).